Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Introduction

 \section{Introduction}

-Humans can remember very well whether they saw an image, even after viewing 10,000 pictures~\cite{standing10000}, thanks to the vast storage capacity of visual long-term memory \cite{bradykonkle}.
-However, some images are more memorable than others; see Figure~\ref{fig:exampleimgs}. \textbf{Image memorability} is a complex phenomenon; yet, it is consistent across individuals, and seems to be an intrinsic property of images~\cite{RUST2020557, BAINBRIDGE20191, Bylinskii2022}, albeit influenced by extrinsic, contextual factors~\cite{extrinsicintrinsic}.
-What makes an image memorable has long been a question that has been posed both in research on visual cognition and computer vision (CV)~\cite{BAINBRIDGE20191, RUST2020557, Bylinskii2022, photomem, whatmakesimg, isola_intrinsic}.
+Humans can remember very well whether they saw an image, even after viewing 10,000 pictures~\citep{standing10000}, thanks to the vast storage capacity of visual long-term memory \citep{bradykonkle}.
+However, some images are more memorable than others; see Figure~\ref{fig:exampleimgs}. \textbf{Image memorability} is a complex phenomenon; yet, it is consistent across individuals, and seems to be an intrinsic property of images~\citep{RUST2020557, BAINBRIDGE20191, Bylinskii2022}, albeit influenced by extrinsic, contextual factors~\citep{extrinsicintrinsic}.
+What makes an image memorable has long been a question that has been posed both in research on visual cognition and computer vision (CV)~\citep{BAINBRIDGE20191, RUST2020557, Bylinskii2022, photomem, whatmakesimg, isola_intrinsic}.
 The former line of research collects data from humans and extracts recognition scores.
 The latter proposes models to predict memorability and also to edit images to alter their memorability scores.

-Various explanations have been put forward for memorability: \textbf{stronger responses} elicited in the brain for more memorable images~\cite{jaegle}, as well as \textbf{deeper levels of processing} during encoding benefiting memory retention~\cite{CRAIK1972671}.
-In CV, scene category is identified as a significant factor in whether an image is memorable--natural landscape images with \textbf{large uniform regions} are forgotten more than images of people (especially faces) or salient objects~\cite{extrinsicintrinsic, goetschalckx2019memcat, ICCV15_Khosla_lamem, whatmakesimg, photomem}.
-Conversely, other properties such as interestingness, aesthetics, and low-level features (e.g., color and contrast) are not as correlated with memorability~\cite{ICCV15_Khosla_lamem, photomem, whatmakesimg}.
-The \textbf{distribution of attention} over images is also connected to memorability, with more focused attention observed in more memorable images~\cite{ICCV15_Khosla_lamem, mancas, erdem}.
+Various factors have been identified to be associated with image memorability: \textbf{stronger responses} elicited in the brain for more memorable images~\citep{jaegle}, as well as \textbf{deeper levels of processing} during encoding, which benefits memory retention~\citep{CRAIK1972671}.
+In CV, scene category is identified as a significant factor in whether an image is memorable--e.g., natural landscape images with \textbf{large uniform regions} are forgotten more than images of people (especially faces) or salient objects~\citep{extrinsicintrinsic, goetschalckx2019memcat, ICCV15_Khosla_lamem, whatmakesimg, photomem}.
+Conversely, other properties such as interestingness, aesthetics, and low-level features (e.g., color and contrast) are not as correlated with memorability~\citep{ICCV15_Khosla_lamem, photomem, whatmakesimg}.
+The \textbf{distribution of attention} over images is also connected to memorability, with more focused attention observed in more memorable images~\citep{ICCV15_Khosla_lamem, mancas, erdem}.